Skip to main content

 Meditation

 Hold Labradorite at the Third Eye (center of forehead) during meditation to activate intuitive abilities and access higher states of consciousness.
-Visualize its iridescent light forming a protective sphere around your entire body, deflecting negativity while allowing positive energy to flow in freely.
+Visualize its iridescent light forming a protective sphere around your body, deflecting negativity while letting positive energy flow in freely.
 For transformation meditation, gaze softly at the stone's flash and ask what hidden aspects of yourself are ready to emerge.
-Labradorite meditation is especially powerful during the new moon and eclipses.
+Labradorite meditation is especially potent during the new moon and eclipses.

 Daily Wear

-Wear Labradorite as a pendant at the throat or Third Eye to protect your aura and prevent energy drain throughout the day — especially valuable for healers, empaths, and those who work with the public.
+Wear Labradorite as a pendant at the throat or Third Eye to protect your aura and prevent energy drain, especially if you are a healer, empath, or work with the public.
 Labradorite rings and earrings keep its protective, intuitive energy in constant contact.
-For maximum flash visibility in jewelry, ensure the stone is oriented to catch light at the best angle.
+For maximum flash visibility, make sure the stone is oriented to catch light at the best angle.

 Home Placement

-Place Labradorite near the entrance of your home to create a protective energetic barrier that shields against negativity.
+Place Labradorite near the entrance of your home to create a protective energetic barrier.
 In the workspace, a Labradorite sphere or palm stone stimulates creativity, cooperation, and innovative thinking.
-In the meditation space, Labradorite enhances the room's spiritual vibration and supports deeper practice.
-For Feng Shui, place Labradorite in the north (career and life path) or northwest (helpful people) sectors.
+In a meditation space, it raises the room's spiritual vibration and supports deeper practice.
+For Feng Shui, place it in the north (career and life path) or northwest (helpful people) sectors.

 Crystal Grids

 Use Labradorite as the center stone in grids for transformation, intuition, or spiritual growth.
-Its multidimensional flash energy amplifies the intentions of all surrounding stones.
-Pair with Moonstone for a powerful feminine intuition grid, or combine with Black Tourmaline for comprehensive protection.
-Labradorite works beautifully in mandala-pattern grids that honor its symmetrical crystal structure.
+Its multidimensional flash energy amplifies the intentions of surrounding stones.
+Pair with Moonstone for a feminine intuition grid, or combine with Black Tourmaline for thorough protection.
+Labradorite works well in mandala-pattern grids that mirror its symmetrical crystal structure.

 How Do You Cleanse & Charge Labradorite?